SAP-samples/xsc-cap-migration/supportedFeatures.md

 - Updates .hdinamespace file with the proper configuration.

-- Rename the other Hana database artifacts to SAP CAP CDS supported format.
+- Rename the other SAP Hana database artifacts to SAP CAP CDS supported format.
 Specifically, entities should be converted to uppercase and any instances of “.”, “::” should be replaced with “_”.

 - Copy the UI/ web folder into CAP Application.